 Correct underlying contributory medical conditions.
 In the first instances any underlying medical conditions should be investigated and treated.
 Most notably the bone health of post menopausal women can be helped by Hormone Replacement Therapy (HRT) for a limited period of time remembering that prolonged use can increase the breast cancer risk.
 It particularly helps women, without breast cancer, who have been made prematurely post menopausal by surgery or chemotherapy.
 If a man has a low testosterone level because of cancer treatments, he can be given testosterone replacement treatment to get his levels back to normal.
 Testosterone replacement is usually regarded as not suitable for men with prostate cancer as it can encourage prostate cancer cells to grow.
 However evidence is emerging that correcting a low level in men with low risk prostate cancer may be appropriate and improves their quality of life as well as bone density.

-Calcium and vitamin D supplements: There is conflicting information about the benefits of calcium supplements, which are commonly taken to support bone health.
-There is some limited support in the literature particularly if taken along side additional medical or lifestyle interventions [Ryan, Swenson] but other studies show no benefit [Datta, Record].
-A recent meta-analysis of 59 RCT concluded very clinical benefit on bone density measurement or risk of fractures [Tai].
-Of more concern, another meta-analysis, also published in the BMJ, of 15 RCT reported they are associated with an increase in cardiovascular disease such as angina and heart attacks [Bollard].
-On separate issue, another study specifically involving women taking aromatase inhibitors found that high dose Vitamin D with calcium helped reduce joint pains [Prieto-Alhambra].
+Calcium and vitamin D supplements: There is conflicting evidence about the benefits of calcium supplements, which are commonly taken to support bone health.
+There is some limited support if taken along side additional medical or lifestyle interventions [Ryan, Swenson] but other studies show no benefit [Datta, Record].
+A recent meta-analysis of 59 RCT concluded very little clinical benefit on bone density measurement or risk of fractures [Tai].
+Of more concern, another meta-analysis, also published in the BMJ, of 15 RCT reported they are associated with an increase in cardiovascular disease such as angina and heart attacks [Bollard]. just to confuse matters, another study specifically involving women taking aromatase inhibitors found that high dose Vitamin D with calcium helped reduce joint pains [Prieto-Alhambra] but this was probably a benefit of vitamin D rather than the calcium.
 Apart from this study, the evidence suggests they should only be taken to correct specific calcium or vitamin D deficiency or to support bisphosphonates therapies.

 Bisphosphonates: These are drugs that interfere with osteoclast function hence increasing done density and reducing the risk of fractures.
 They have been shown to help age related osteoporosis and prevent bone loss caused by hormonal therapy and other cancer treatments.
 They are also used to prevent or treat cancer that has spread to the bone.
 There are several bisphosphonates used to treat osteoporosis, including alendronic acid, ibandronic acid, risedronate sodium, zoledronic acid.
 They are generally well-tolerated but are best taken on an empty stomach, sitting up or standing which can be a nuisance.
 A rare side effect of bisphosphonate treatment is osteonecrosis of the jaw.
 It happens when healthy bone tissue in the jaw becomes damaged and dies.
 This can cause loosening of the teeth and problems with the way the gums heal.
 This very infrequently happens with oral bisphosphonate and very rarely with the doses given for osteoporosis (as opposed to the dose to treat bony metastasis).